 Emergency Dentistry

-Dental issues and accidents can happen at any time.
-Sometimes they require immediate treatment, and when that is the case, we are here to assist.
-If you are searching for emergency dentistry in Villa Park and Arlington Heights, IL, we are your solution.
+Dental issues and accidents such as cracked teeth can happen at any time.
+Sometimes, they require immediate treatment; when that is the case, we are here to assist.
+If you need an emergency tooth extraction, root canal therapy, or wish to prevent dental emergencies, we are your solution if you’re searching for emergency dentistry in Arlington Heights, IL.

 The experienced and well-informed team at Handcrafted Smiles understands that a dental emergency can be challenging.
-However, we are fully committed to ensuring your comfort at the earliest possible convenience.
+However, we are fully committed to ensuring your comfort as soon as possible.
 We provide affordable emergency dental care to return you to your daily routine.
 We set aside slots in our schedule specifically for dental emergencies on the same day you reach out to us, and we will make every effort to provide prompt and comfortable treatment.

 -